 The Ultimate French Cheese and Wine Pairing Guide

-Bonjour, cheese and wine enthusiasts, and lovers of France!
-Today, we’re embarking on a culinary journey, exploring the magical harmony of fromages and vins from the same regions and departments.
-Emily Monaco, aka “that Cheese Girl,” a culinary journalist, international cheese judge and tourism professional based in Paris, perfected this article dedicated to le vin et le fromage en France.
+Bonjour, cheese and wine enthusiasts, and lovers of wonderful France!
+Today, we’re taking you on a different culinary journey, exploring the harmony of fromages and vins from the same regions and departments.

 Welcome to our Guide, Region by Region